fongvang09/burger/README.md

 GitHub: https://github.com/fongvang09/burger

 Heroku: N/A

-(Page was still displaying issues so couldn't host it on Heroku) (Pseudocode of what's left to be done besides errors: Have user input in textarea to display under list of burgers.
+(Page was still displaying issues so couldn't host it on Heroku)

+(Pseudocode of what's left to be done besides errors:
+Have user input in textarea to display under list of burgers.
+When user clicks "Devour It!" button, have it displayed on right side notifying user that it's been consumed and gone from list.